Submission: Support for new parents and babies in NSW

 Our submission to the NSW Legislative Assembly Committee on Community Services into supporting new parents and babies says that the vast majority of parents are capable of parenting well, given the right support.

 The ‘right’ support means effective, accessible parenting support, which is central to creating widespread improvements in outcomes for new Australian parents and their children.

-The NSW inquiry will focus on ways to improve physical health, mental health and child protection outcomes for new parents and babies.
-As part of this, it will examine models of support for new parents in other jurisdictions and the role of technology in enhancing support services.
+The NSW inquiry focused on ways to improve physical health, mental health and child protection outcomes for new parents and babies.
+As part of this, it examined models of support for new parents in other jurisdictions and the role of technology in enhancing support services.